Ifeoma28/data_mart/README.md

 The 9% decrease in transactions over the 12-week period is notably influenced by Europe, which has the highest transaction count.
 This market alone contributes 4% of the overall transaction percentage change reduction.
 The drop in transactions is mainly driven by newly retired couples in Europe on the Retail platform, although this group has shown consistent growth over the years.
 The temporary reduction could be linked to seasonal factors or market adjustments.

+Africa was the second highest contributor, also due to newly retired families on Retail.

 Newly retired couples in Europe
 ![new retired couples](
 https://github.com/Ifeoma28/data_mart/blob/7fe5d990cf12bbb15c642968f185599459b835ff/new%20retirred%20couples%20retail.png)